Documentation

 allowed | Command passes policy and executes immediately.
 No human checkpoint required. |

 blocked | Command is denied immediately.
 No approval path exists for that request.
-Blocked outcomes consume server-side retry budget until final block. |
+Blocked outcomes consume server-side retry counter until final block. |

 | Option | Behaviour |